itpastorn/programmering-1-med-js/javascript-quirks.markdown

    * both historically (JavaScript 1.6, 1.7, "use strict", etc)
    * and today (proxies, weak maps, byte array, etc)
  * The scratchpad `Shift + F4` is an awesome tool for teaching

+## Tip: Keep the Error Console visible ##

+In Firefox or Opera this is a separate Window.
+Keep it open all the time while testing new scripts.

 ## Teaching tip ##